Senegal MPs jailed for kicking pregnant colleague Amy Ndiaye

 The judge also ordered Mamadou Niang and Massata Samb to pay Ms Ndiaye five million CFA francs ($8,100; £6,750) in compensation.

+The incident was widely condemned and sparked a debate about women's rights.

-In a video widely shared online, Mr Samb is seen walking towards Ms Ndiaye and slapping her.
+In a video widely shared online, Mr Samb is seen walking towards Ms Ndiaye and slapping her during a routine budget debate on 1 December.
 She then retaliates by throwing a chair, but at the same time gets kicked in her belly by another male colleague.
 A melee then breaks out as other MPs try to calm the situation.

 Ms Ndiaye, a member of the ruling Benno Bokk Yakaar coalition, fainted in parliament after the attack and there were fears that she would lose the baby.